Radiator Whiskey ● ●

 Brush past Seattle Art Museum Shop’s tote bags to enter a space where art appreciation turns into acquisition.
 If the paintings by local artists are too steep for your wallet, museum members can rent or rent-to-buy from the gallery.

 Descend those mysterious steps outside the 5th Avenue Theatre and find a buffet of homey, vegetarian-friendly Korean food.
 Fill a black plastic takeout box with bibimbap, steamed vegetables, and even Spam musubi; diners unfamiliar with japchae or unsure of the heat levels of the housemade hot sauce can consult the exceedingly friendly staff.

 Chophouse Row ● ● ● ●

 Mews: a delightfully British term for the storefronts secreted from street view at the redeveloped Chophouse Studios.
-Wander in and find delicate fine jewelry at Honed, Matt Dillon’s Bar Ferdinand restaurant, baker Sara Naftaly’s new Petite Galette crepe counter, and Kurt Farm Shop’s ice cream in flavors like tomato jam or salted plum.
+Wander in and find delicate fine jewelry at Honed, Matt Dillon’s Bar Ferdinand restaurant, chef Sun Hong's new By Tae hand roll counter, and Kurt Farm Shop’s ice cream in flavors like tomato jam or salted plum.
 Not to mention a picturesque hidden courtyard and secret back entrance to Cupcake Royale.
 The complex even has its own Wednesday-night farmers market.

 The Mamnoon family’s stylish den of clean eating is tucked amidst Amazon’s Doppler buildings, just past the hordes of people en route to Evergreen’s and Potbelly’s.
 Here, sunflower seed butter dresses up a kale salad, and hearty bowls of lentils or fava beans fuel afternoon productivity.
 So does the cardamom- and date-laced Turkish iced coffee.